-"How's my grandmother?" she asked, intent on maintaining the appearance of a worried granddaughter up to the very end.
+"How's my grandmother?" she asked the attending physician, intent on maintaining the appearance of a worried granddaughter up to the very end.

 The doctor took her by the arm and pulled her aside.

 "She's slipping fast," he announced in a soft, compassionate tone he reserved for the next of kin.
 "I must be honest with you.
-It doesn't look good."
+I'm afraid it doesn't look good."

 Carrie lowered her eyes so the doctor wouldn't be able to read the delight she felt that the old woman would finally shuffle off the mortal coil, to borrow a phrase from Shakespeare.

 As Carrie walked down the hall toward her grandmother's room, she was pleased to see Chester coming from the opposite direction.